mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 | 3.40       | 43.2        |

 ### Supported Formats at SMART
 SMART supports CSV formats for analysis.
 You can check your csv file by opening it with text editors such as wordpad or notepad.
+If you have a european version of Microsoft Excel you might have to change your 'region settings' to 'United States' in order to get the desired 'comma' instead of a 'semicolon'.
 Your table should appear like this:

     1H,13C
     1.09,14.3